arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 4. Don't write parsing logic — check parameters instead

 Focus on writing useful and friendly functional interface, not CLI.
-The latter can be auto-generated.

-### — How about an example for dealing with more complex parametrization?
+### — How about an example for dealing with more complex parameterization?

 Sure!
 Here is an example from machine learning.